drdholu/LinkedRAG/README.md

+**LinkedRAG** is a RAG app that allows users to upload their LinkedIn connections data and interact with it through natural language queries.
+The system processes CSV files exported from LinkedIn, creates vector embeddings of the connection information, and LLM models to answer questions about the user's professional network.

-TODO
+## TODO

+- [x] Add local model option
-- [ ] Add robust CSV schema mapping for LinkedIn exports (auto-detect common column names)
+- [x] Add robust CSV schema mapping for LinkedIn exports (auto-detect common column names)
-- [ ] Parse and normalize dates in Connected On; support recent/most-recent queries
+- [x] Parse and normalize dates in Connected On; support recent/most-recent queries
 - [ ] Add optional enrichment from LinkedIn profile URLs with rate limiting and caching
 - [ ] Extract and store additional fields (location, industry, headline) when available
 - [ ] Improve hiring intent detection with heuristic signals beyond embeddings
 - [ ] Persist FAISS index and processed connections to disk; add load on startup
 - [ ] Provide Windows-safe vector index fallback when FAISS is unavailable
-- [ ] Ensure embedding dimension consistency across mock and OpenAI modes
+- [x] Ensure embedding dimension consistency across mock and OpenAI modes
-- [ ] Deduplicate connections and harden stable unique ID generation
+- [x] Deduplicate connections and harden stable unique ID generation
 - [ ] Expose retrieved citations in chat responses (names, companies, links)
 - [ ] Add filters in UI sidebar (company, role, location) and sorting
 - [ ] Integrate dynamic suggested queries from ChatBot into UI